-- Q Would the proposals apply at both the high school and junior high/middle school levels? - A Yes - Q Is the purpose of the proposals to improve student-athlete acclimatization or reduce head trauma? - A Both. - Q What is the Task Force position on "girdle pads" during the first week of practice? - A Girdle pads may be worn under or in place of shorts during the first four days of acclimatization practice that precede the first day in full pads. - Q Does the three-hour limit on single practices and the five-hour limit for multiple practices on the same day apply only to football? - A Yes.
-The Task Force recommends that the limits be added as soon as possible to the MHSAA "Model Policy for Managing Heat & Humidity" and apply to all sports. - Q How much time is required between sessions on days with multiple practices? - A Because practice venues differ greatly and some may raise questions regarding supervision and the possibility of injury risks as great off the field as on, the Task Force declined to set a maximum and minimum length of rest periods.
+- A Yes. - B. Q Is the purpose of the proposals to improve student-athlete acclimatization or reduce head trauma? - A Both. - C. Q Are "girdle pads" allowed during the first week of practice? - A Girdle pads may be worn under or in place of shorts during the first four days of acclimatization practice that precede the first day in full pads. - D. Q Does the three-hour limit on single practices and the five-hour limit for multiple practices on the same day apply only to football? - A Yes.
+The MHSAA recommends that the limits be added as soon as possible to the MHSAA "Model Policies for Managing Heat & Humidity" and apply to all sports. - E. Q How much time is required between sessions on days with multiple practices? - A Because practice venues differ greatly and some may raise questions regarding supervision and the possibility of injury risks as great off the field as on, the Task Force declined to set a maximum and minimum length of rest periods.
 However, one hour between practices when there is no physical activity is the minimum recommendation.
-Classroom sessions would be allowed during the period of physical rest. - To be clear, break time is not included in the five-hour limit. - Q Can a team have different collision days for different players? - A If varsity and subvarsity squads practice separately, their collision days may be different days.
-However, if the squads practice together, then their collision days must be the same.
+Classroom sessions would be allowed during the period of physical rest.
+To be clear, break time is not included in the five-hour limit. - F. Q Can a team have different collision practices for different levels of players? - A If varsity and sub-varsity squads practice separately, their collision sessions may be different.
+However, if the squads practice together, then their collision sessions must be the same. - G. Q How are the 6-hours or 30-minutes of collision practices per week calculated? - Any part of a full contact drill or live scrimmage where players are taken to the ground constitutes time that should be included in the 6-hour or 30-minute total.
+Team breaks or time out from the collision portions of practice where players are being given instruction or resting from contact, need not be included in the 6-hour or 30-minutes.
+Moving from a huddle to the line of scrimmage or standing in line to enter a full contact segment of a drill are to be counted as part of the 6-hour or 30-minute total.
+The calculation is to the team or portion of a team within a week.
+It is not intended that time be counted and recorded separately for each individual player.
+See points 2 and 3 in the practice polices for the criteria of a Collision vs. Thud practice.